pandosme/pandosme.github.io/docs/_posts/2024-04-13-Image2SDCard.md

 ### http://camera:1880/download/TIMESTAMP
 Download the image as a file.
 Use the TIMESTAMP from list.

+## Dashboard
+In a browser, go to http://CAMERA_ADDRESS:1880/ui

 ### Flow
 [SD Capture flow](https://acap.juhlin.me/package/image2sdcard)
 <br/>
 ![flow]({{ site.url }}/assets/image2sdcard.jpg)